zuanming/thirdrepo/README.md

 * JavaScript
 * Bootstrap v4.4 toolkit to organize the elements in the page
 * jQuery library for DOM manipulation
-* COVID-19 APIs for retrieving up-to-date data
+* Python
+* Flask
-* Leaflet for map display and interactions
+* Gitpod for the writing of codes and testing of website
-* Bing Maps API for map layers
-* Visual Studio Code for the writing of codes
+* Mongodb Atlas for the hosting of database
 * W3C Markup Validation Service for HTML and CSS validation
-* Esprima for JavaScript Syntax Validator
 * GitHub

 ## Testing